kawazoe/velours/README.md

 - `Bookmarks` are a value type to help you uniquely identify and query pages from paginated source.
 They can be offset based, page number based, or even token based.
 - `useEnumerableBinder` and `useIndexableBinder` are composables similar to `usePromise` that understands paginated sources.
 - `defineEnumerableBinderStore` and `defineIndexableBinderStore` are pinia wrappers around the two composable binders.
-- `AppBinderPresenter` and `AppBinderPagePresenter` are components that exposes the binder state machine with slots in your templates.
+- `VlBinderPresenter` and `VlBinderPagePresenter` are components that exposes the binder state machine with slots in your templates.
 - `useIntersectionObserver` is a composable to help turning enumerable binders into infinite scrolling experiences.

 Binders, while still very simple to use, have much more flexibility when dealing with chunked data sources.
 They provide